COSIMA/cosima-recipes/paper/paper.md

 used to analyse modern ocean model output are powerful, but the gap between package-level documentation and reproducible end-to-end workflows remains large.
-Users need to understand not only Python and Jupyter [@kluyver2016jupyter], but also how to navigate high-dimensional model output, shared high-performance computing environments, and domain-specific analysis conventions.
+Users need to understand not only Python and Jupyter [@kluyver2016jupyter], but also how to navigate high-dimensional and often very large model output, shared high-performance computing environments, and domain-specific analysis conventions.
 The Cookbook addresses this gap by packaging reusable workflows in the same medium in which users actually work.

 # Statement of Need

-Ocean and climate model analysis has a steep entry cost.
+Analysing or configuring climate models has a steep entry cost.
 New users must learn how to find datasets, load them efficiently, interpret metadata, operate on multi-dimensional arrays, and produce scientifically meaningful diagnostics.
 General-purpose libraries such as Xarray [@hoyer2017xarray] provide the